Stability, NIP, and NSOP; Model Theoretic Properties of Formulas via Topological Properties of Function Spaces: NIP

-\begin{lem} Let $\{f_n\}$ be a bounded sequence of continuous functions on a topological space $X$.
-Let $Y$ be a dense subset of $X$.
-Then $\{f_n\}$ is an independent sequence on $X$ if and only if the sequence of restrictions $\{f_n|_Y\}$ is an independent sequence on $Y$. \end{lem}

-\begin{dfn} {\em We say that a (bounded) family $F$ of real-valued function on a set $X$ has the {\em relatively sequentially compactness} (short RSC) if for every sequence in $F$ has a pointwise convergent subsequence in ${\Bbb R}^X$.} \end{dfn}
+\begin{dfn} We say that a (bounded) family $F$ of real-valued function on a set $X$ has the {\em relative sequential compactness in ${\mathbb{R}}^X$} (short RSC) if every sequence in $F$ has a pointwise convergent subsequence in ${\mathbb{R}}^X$. \end{dfn}

 As we will see shortly, the following statement is a generalization of a model theoretic fact, i.e. IP implies OP.